menpo/menpo/docs/source/userguide/datatypes.rst

 ==================

 Menpo is a high level software package.
-It is not a replacement for scikit-image, scikit-learn, or open-cv - it ties all these types of packages together in to a unified framework for building and fitting deformable models.
+It is not a replacement for scikit-image, scikit-learn, or opencv - it ties all these types of packages together in to a unified framework for building and fitting deformable models.
 As a result, most of our algorithms take as input a higher level representation of data than simple numpy arrays.